How to Visit Colombia’s Rosario Islands from Cartagena

 Option 3: Day Pass at a Beach Club or Hotel

-The advantage of doing a day pass somewhere over a boat day trip is that you’ll get more time on the beach and won’t have to worry about keeping track of times to leave or where your boat is parked.
+The advantage of doing a day pass at a Rosario Islands beach club or hotel over a boat day trip is that you’ll get more time on the beach and won’t have to worry about keeping track of times to leave or where your boat is parked.

-You can just arrive somewhere, stick your feet in the sand, maybe order a cold drink, and chill.
+You can just arrive somewhere, stick your feet in the sand, order an ice cold drink or three, and chill.

-Most hotels offering day passes are good for relaxing and are family friendly, but there is at least one good party beach club option.
+Most hotels offering day passes are good for relaxing and are family friendly, but there is at least one good party beach club option too.

 Best Party Beach Club: Bora Bora